Estimated reading time: 5 minutes

 Create reporting forms that are easy to understand and that provide instructions for completion and who to deliver the forms to.

-You can access an editable copy of a child abuse and neglect reporting form here.
+You can access an editable copy of child abuse and neglect reporting form here.

 5. Pledge Confidentiality

-Whether a suspected abuse is intentional, or unintentional because of limited resources, each case should be treated with the highest levels of confidentiality.
+Each suspected case of abuse should be treated with the highest levels of confidentiality.